Patterns matter. Patterning matters. Especially now.

 I approach S4P as an appreciative-critical inquiry.
 That is, I write appreciatively about ideas, practices, and people that intrigue, inform, and inspire me.
 At the same time, I seek to maintain a critical stance — not critical for its own sake, but in service to better solving.

 I publish a mix of opinion and curation, and I look for media, topics, and approaches that are both salient to contemporary solving and little discussed elsewhere.

 I come to this writing as a generalist and practitioner, and I seek opportunities for bridging and integration.
-Particularly integrative, to my mind, are the fields of systems and design thinking and practice.
+Particularly integrative, to my mind, are systemic, designerly, and evaluative thinking and practice.